Anshu202122/Containerized-Visualizer-with-CI-CD/README.md

  ### 3. CI/CD Pipeline

 The GitHub Actions workflow automates the entire deployment lifecycle as follows:

 **Pipeline Steps**
-1. **Trigger**
+1. **Trigger:**
    - Activated on every push to the main branch.
 2. **Checkout and Build:**
    - The repository is checked out.
    - A Docker image of the application is built using the Dockerfile.
 3. **Push to Docker Hub:**
    - The image is tagged and pushed to your Docker Hub registry.
    - This ensures the image is versioned, portable, and reusable across platforms.
 4. **Deploy to Render:**
    - The Render platform fetches the latest image or repository code.
    - The deployment is automatically triggered to update the live environment.

 **What Happens on Each Commit to main**
 * Source code is checked out and built.